turbot/tailpipe-mcp/README.md

 ### Prompts

+The Tailpipe MCP includes a built-in prompt to help you work effectively with the data:

 - **best_practices**
   - Best practices for working with Tailpipe data
-  - Provides detailed guidance on:
+  - Provides guidance on:
-    - How to explore available data
+    - Using tools to explore available data (partition_list, table_list, etc.)
-    - When to use specific tables
+    - SQL syntax and style conventions
+    - Data freshness and connection management
-    - Query structure and optimization
+    - Example workflow and queries

+You can load this prompt in Claude Desktop through the plug icon in the prompt window.
+The prompt will teach Claude how to:
+- Use the appropriate tools to explore and understand your data
+- Write efficient SQL queries using DuckDB syntax
-    - Response formatting
+- Follow consistent formatting and style conventions
-    - Performance considerations
+- Work with data timestamps and freshness

 ### Tools

+Database Operations:
 - **query_tailpipe**
   - Run a read-only Tailpipe SQL query
   - Input: `sql` (string): The SQL query to execute